Ann’s Snack Bar in Atlanta has a Ghetto Burger

 If you don’t like my rules, you can go to Checkers!

-Eating here is an experience in itself; it really is as if you are in someone’s kitchen while your lunch is being prepared.
+Eating here is an experience; it is as if you are in someone’s kitchen while your lunch is being prepared.
 She does it all.

 Back at Ann’s Snack Bar

-March 13th, 2014 – Shortly after my visit, Ann Price had put up her Ann’s Snack Bar for sale with a $1.5 million price tag on it.
-I’m not even sure you could churn out $1 million worth of Burgers out of an eight stool Burger Joint.
+March 13th, 2014 – Shortly after my visit, Ann Price had put up her Ann’s Snack Bar for sale with a $1.5 million price tag.
+I’m not sure you could churn out $1 million of burgers from an eight-stool burger joint.

 The most significant difference I noticed was the chili; it wasn’t the same.
 All you need to do is look at and compare the chili dog with the NEW chili dog.
-This incarnation of the chili had an almost Hormel-like quality to it, something I’m not a fan of.
+This incarnation of Ann’s chili had an almost Hormel-like quality, something I’m not a fan of, if not at home.

 On my original visit, I ate a regular cheeseburger.
-My mind was made up long ago for this visit, Ghetto Burger or bust.
-The *Ghetto Burger is a double cheeseburger with bacon, grilled onions, ketchup, mustard, and some chili on the bottom toasted bun.
+My mind was made up long ago for this visit, Ghetto Burger or Bust.
+The Ghetto Burger is a double cheeseburger with bacon, grilled onions, ketchup, mustard, and chili on the bottom toasted bun.

 Both buns are toasted, in case you might think I was saying this was a one bun toasting kinda place; it’s not.
 Lettuce & tomato can be part of the equation, but I chose not to taint my burger with filler.